Learn and study general biblical subjects with a Bible quiz.

 Who had enormous strength because of his long hair?

-Answer: Samson was a Nazarite that had tremendous strength because of having long hair.
+Samson was a Nazarite who had tremendous strength because of his long hair.

 A Nazarite was someone who dedicated themselves to God and did not cut their hair, drink wine, or touch dead people.